ken999999999999999/facebook-clone/README.md

 NEXT_PUBLIC_FIREBASE_APP_ID=
 ```

+### How to run the project locally

-7. Open frontend/backend directory in VS code > press F1 and select
+1. Open frontend/backend directory in VS code > press F1 and select

 ```sh
 > Dev Containers: Rebuild and Reopen in Container
 ```

-8. Navigate `http://localhost:3000` in your browser
+2. Navigate `http://localhost:3000` in your browser

-9. Enjoy!
+3. Enjoy!

 See the [open issues](https://github.com/ken999999999999999/facebook-clone/issues) for a list of proposed features (and known issues).